-The Pueblo Department of Public Health and Environment is dedicated to the reduction of substandard housing conditions that are of detriment to human health and that contribute negatively towards quality of life.
-The program encompasses three main housing types: residential, public, and mobile home parks.
+The Pueblo Department of Public Health and Environment is dedicated to the reduction of substandard housing conditions that are of detriment to human health and that contribute negatively towards quality of life

-The Pueblo Department of Public Health and Environment has the primary duty of inspection of residential housing for verification of adequate cleaning, pest control, and general sanitation.
-Systems such as heating, plumbing, electrical, and structural within residential housing are the responsibility of the Pueblo Regional Building Department, 316 West 15th Street, Pueblo, 543-0002.
+The Pueblo Department of Public Health and Environment is a complaint based indoor inspection program.
+Issues addressed are general sanitation, pest infestation and other nuisance that may cause health and safety issues.
+Systems such as heating, plumbing, electrical, and structural within residential housing are the responsibility of Code Enforcement 553-2592 and Pueblo Regional Building Department, 316 West 15th Street, Pueblo, 543-0002.

 The other significant activity is the inspection of vacant dwellings.
 Vacant structures are inspected for open doors, open windows or other conditions that would allow accessibility.
-If accessibility is determined, this Department relays this information to the Pueblo Fire Department via letter, who arranges for a City contractor to board or re-board openings if the owner fails to do so.
-Depending on suspected usage of open dwellings, this Department may inspect such structures two or more times a year.
+If accessibility is determined, this department relays this information to Code Enforcement.

-Complaint forms may be filled out and turned in at the Environmental Health and Emergency Preparedness Division on the third floor of the Pueblo Department of Public Health and Environment, 101 W 9th Street, Pueblo, CO, 81003.
+Complaint forms for any type of housing listed above may be obtained at the Environmental Health and Emergency Preparedness Division, 3rd Floor, Room 348, Pueblo Department of Public Health and Environment, 101 W 9th Street, Pueblo, CO, 81003.